DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 How to check before you load the \|EX-CS\| software will depend on which WiFi shield or board you are using:

-- `ESP-01 or ESP-01s <support/wifi-at-version:Checking the AT version of a ESP-01 or ESP-01s>`{.interpreted-text
+- `ESP-01 or ESP-01s <support/wifi-at-version:Checking the AT version of a ESP-01 or ESP-01s>`
-  role="ref"}
-- `Makerfabs ESP8266 Wifi Shield <support/wifi-at-version:Checking the AT version of a Makerfabs ESP8266 Wifi Shield>`{.interpreted-text
+- `Makerfabs ESP8266 Wifi Shield <support/wifi-at-version:Checking the AT version of a Makerfabs ESP8266 Wifi Shield>`
-  role="ref"}
-- `Duinopeak ESP8266 WiFi Expansion board <support/wifi-at-version:Checking the AT version of a Duinopeak ESP8266 WiFi Expansion Board>`{.interpreted-text role="ref"}
+- `Duinopeak ESP8266 WiFi Expansion board <support/wifi-at-version:Checking the AT version of a Duinopeak ESP8266 WiFi Expansion Board>`
-- `Mega+WiF board <support/wifi-at-version:Checking the AT version of a Mega+WiFi>`{.interpreted-text
+- `Mega+WiF board <support/wifi-at-version:Checking the AT version of a Mega+WiFi>`
-  role="ref"}

 ------------------------------------------------------------------------